-Accompanying family members will need to apply for an accompanying spousal/dependant visa under the foreign national's work visa.
+Accompanying family members will need to apply for an accompanying spousal or dependant visas under the foreign national's work visa.
 However, should the spouse or children need to work or study in South Africa, they will need to apply for authorisation to work or study in South Africa.

 The processing time of the application, once all requirements have been fulfilled, varies widely depending on the type of visa applied for and the country in which the application is lodged.
-It can take anywhere between one week to nine months (in the case of a general work visa, which requires a report from the Department of Labour).
+There are currently massive delays in visa processing and applications are taking anywhere between one month to over a year (in the case of a general work visa, which requires a report from the Department of Labour or waiver).